 So, try your luck and see if you can get referred from the chatbot.
 Or at least try to make a friend and find out more information about your decision-maker.

 Getting past a gatekeeper is tough – but not impossible.
-Using a combination of these calling techniques and a prospecting platform is your best bet for contacting decision-makers.
+Using a combination of these calling techniques and a sales engagement platform is your best bet for contacting decision-makers.

-Want more prospecting and cold calling tips while working from home?
-Check out our recent webinar.
+Want more tips while working from home?
+Check out our webinar.

 Want to check out more of our latest B2B sales content?
 Read more articles.